What’s on your child’s mind?

 Children and teenagers show their emotions in diverse ways and don’t always know how to talk about what they’re feeling.
 If you notice a difference or feel like something might be off, trust your instincts, let them know you care about them, and check in about what you’re seeing.

-Some signs that your kid might be struggling with something include lasting changes (i.e. 2+ weeks) in things like:
+Some signs that your child might be struggling with something include changes, generally lasting two weeks or more, such as:

 - Changes in energy or motivation;